micmejia/bible-dump/AMPC/Matthew/Matt 8.md

-But Jesus said to him, Follow Me, and leave the dead [[^k]in sin] to bury their own dead.
+But Jesus said to him, Follow Me, and leave the dead [in sin] to bury their own dead.